Sutherland Springs church shooting: What we know

 Martin said Sunday evening that he couldn't announce any information about a motive in the shooting.

 Kelley previously was a member of the US Air Force.
-He served in logistics readiness at Holloman Air Force Base in New Mexico from 2010 until his discharge, according to Air Force spokeswoman Ann Stefanek.
+He served in logistics readiness at Holloman Air Force Base in New Mexico starting in 2010, according to Air Force spokeswoman Ann Stefanek.

-The Air Force did not provide a date or condition of the discharge.
+Kelley was charged in military court in 2012 on suspicion of assaulting his spouse and their child, Stefanek said.
+Kelley received a bad-conduct discharge, confinement for 12 months, and was demoted to E-1, or airman basic, she said.

+Kelley purchased the gun he used, a Ruger AR-556 rifle, in April 2016 from an Academy Sports + Outdoors store in San Antonio, a law enforcement official told CNN.
+He listed an address in Colorado Springs, Colorado, when he bought the rifle, the official said.

 The FBI responded to the scene of the shooting, according to Michelle Lee, spokeswoman for the FBI's San Antonio field office.